AndreaPravato/zenbot/README.md

 * ...heavily testing

 Known issues:
-* occasionaly getting 'cannot read property 'map' of undefined' error in recorder.js and exiting with code 1.
+* occasionaly getting 'cannot read property 'map' of undefined' error in recorder.js or backfiller.js and exiting with code 1.
+* web console does not display trade arrows in sim.
+(Arrows are displayed in trade though.)

 ## Quick-start